-3 Provide a general description of the Title I The Foundry provides an intense program that focuses on improving the instructional program being implemented at literacy needs of students between 6-12th grades.
-A majority of our students this Title I School.
-Specifically define the are significantly lower in comparison to their grade level in reading, written subject areas to be addressed and the comprehension and numerical literacy levels.
-Students are identified through instructional strategies/methodologies to be multiple state, district and school level assessments.
-The Foundry staff also employed to address the identified needs of uses multiple forms of informal assessment in order to identify and support the most academically at-risk students in the our academically at risk students. school.
-Please include services to be provided for students living in local institutions for neglected or delinquent children (if applicable).
+The Foundry provides an intense program that focuses on improving the literacy needs of students between 6-12th grades.
+A majority of our students are significantly lower in comparison to their grade level in reading, written comprehension and numerical literacy levels.
+Students are identified through multiple state, district and school level assessments.
+The Foundry staff also uses multiple forms of informal assessment in order to identify and support our academically at risk students.

-4 If applicable, provide a description of how Due to The Foundry's size and being a discipline based alternative school, all

-teachers, in consultation with parents, of The Foundry students receive Title 1 support and services in order to give

-administrators, and pupil services personnel, all of our students the best chance to be successful.

-will identify eligible children most in need of

-services in Title I targeted assistance

-schools/programs.
-Please include a

-description of how the school will develop

-and implement multiple (a minimum of 2)

-objective, academic-based performance

-criteria to rank students for service.
-Also

-include a description of the measurable scale

-(point system) that uses the objective criteria

-to rank all students.
+4 If applicable, provide a description of how teachers, in consultation with parents, administrators, and pupil services personnel, will identify eligible children most in need of services in Title I targeted assistance schools/programs.
+Please include a description of how the school will develop and implement multiple (a minimum of 2) objective, academic-based performance criteria to rank students for service.
+Also include a description of the measurable scale (point system) that uses the objective criteria to rank all students.